 What should I do if I'm pulled over for suspected DWI?

-Per advice from our San Antonio drunk driving defense firm, if you’re pulled over by law enforcement on suspicion of DWI, it’s essential to remain calm and cooperate.
+Per advice from our San Antonio drunk driving defense lawyers, if you’re pulled over by law enforcement on suspicion of DWI, it’s essential to remain calm and cooperate.
 Provide your identification and license when requested, but remember you have the right to remain silent—politely declined to answer questions about alcohol consumption.
 However, be prepared to comply with the request for a breath or blood test, as Texas has an implied consent law, and refusal may result in automatic license suspension.

 Can I refuse a breathalyzer or blood test?